brandon-vaughan/creed-cms/src/pages/index.md

     - bio: >-
         Mr. Amisano holds a Juris Doctorate and has over ten years of experience as a lead corporate General Counsel.
-A trusted partner, he serves Creed Productions as senior advisor to the firm’s leadership team; his primary responsibilities involve research and document management as well as provision of business-related counsel.
+A trusted partner, he serves Creed Productions as senior advisor to the firm’s leadership team.
+His primary responsibilities involve research and document management as well as provision of business-related counsel.
       image: /img/meeting-space.png